Developer-Student-Clubs-MMDU/Hacktoberfest/CONTRIBUTING.md

 -   You can contribute directly on the issues that we have created for you.
 -   You can modify previous information if you feel you can do better.

+## Resources to help in contributng to this repo

+- **Writing a kickass readme** : (https://meakaakka.medium.com/a-beginners-guide-to-writing-a-kickass-readme-7ac01da88ab3#:~:text=A%20great%20README%20file%20helps,basic%20introduction%20to%20the%20software)

+- **Technical writing guide to contributing to open source** : (https://edidiongasikpo.com/the-technical-writers-guide-to-contributing-to-open-source-projects)

 ## Maintainers and Collaborators

 [<img src="https://user-images.githubusercontent.com/97826441/193492836-8446605e-8915-4967-84e3-3d5498a807df.png" width=200 />](https://gdsc.community.dev/maharishi-markandeshwar-deemed-to-be-university-mullana/)